 For primaries in elections for a single seat in the House or Senate, the number of successful candidates is three.
 For primaries in elections for multiple seats, the number of successful candidates is double the number of seats being contested.
 The RCV procedure for an election with multiple winners will be applied to reach the requisite number of primary winners, provided at least that many candidates are on the primary ballot.
 No candidate, other than those who qualify through this primary process, will appear on the general election ballot.

 In the general election, the RCV procedure for single-winner elections will determine the winner of an election for a single seat, while the RCV procedure for multi-winner elections will determine the winners in multi-winner contests.

-Federal elections for Congress occur in even-numbered years; presidential and vice presidential elections occur in years evenly divisible by four.
-For each primary or general election, the nine-day period for in-person voting ends on the following days:
+Federal elections for Congress occur in even-numbered years; Presidential elections occur in years evenly divisible by four; Chancellor elections occur in even-numbered years not evenly divisible by four.
+For each primary or general election, the deadline for receipt of mail-in ballots as well as the last day of the nine-day period for in-person voting is as follows:

-Presidential Primary Round 1: Last Sunday in August
+Presidential and Chancellor Primary Round 1: Last Sunday in August

-Presidential Primary Round 2: Last Sunday in September
+Presidential and Chancellor Primary Round 2: Last Sunday in September

-National Primary (which includes Presidential Primary Round 3, Vice Presidential Primary, and Congressional Primary for House and Senate): Last Sunday in October
+National Primary (which includes Presidential Primary Round 3, Chancellor Primary Round 3, and Congressional Primary for House and Senate): Last Sunday in October

 General Election: Second Sunday in December

 Convening the new Congress: Noon on the first Sunday in January following their election